Aaron Schock: "government violated my rights," staged "cover-up"

 CHICAGO (WLS) --Scandalized ex-Illinois Congressman Aaron Schock went back on offense Wednesday, telling the ABC7 I-Team that "there is no doubt the government violated my rights.
 And there is no doubt the government lied."
 As his corruption trial nears, Schock says "the only question now is whether they are above the law or held to the same standard as the everyday Americans they seek to prosecute."

 The former downstate Congressman hadn't won many skirmishes since he resigned from office and was indicted.
-Then on Wednesday, a federal judge signed off on the withdrawal of Schock's nemesis prosecutor in the case against him-prompting the once-rising Republican star to last out at U.S. authorities who seek to put him in jail.
+Then on Wednesday, a federal judge signed off on the withdrawal of Schock's nemesis prosecutor in the case against him, prompting the once-rising Republican star to lash out at U.S. authorities who seek to put him in jail.

 Assistant U.S. Attorney Timothy Bass sent a notice to the federal court in Urbana that he was withdrawing from the prosecution team.
 No reason was provided, court records do not reveal a backstory and federal authorities have not offered an explanation but through the investigation into allegations of corruption by Schock, the downstate Republican's legal team has accused Bass of misleading a federal judge and inappropriately inquiring about Schock's sexuality.